 Entry Fee is $1,500 per boat.
 A late fee of $250.00 will be applied after May 1st.

 All tournament entries are non-transferable and non-refundable.
-If your vessel is bale to compete in the event after submitting payment, your entry will be rolled over to the following year for full credit.
+If your vessel fails to compete in the event after submitting payment, your entry will be rolled over to the following year for full credit.
 Payment of the entry fee constitutes a representation by each entrant that he/she has read and fully understands the tournament rules that he/she will abide by such rules and the decisions of the Tournament Director and/or Committee.
 The King Master is a sport fishing tournament where participants agree to fish in a fair and ethical manner.
 While the tournament does not strictly enforce the use of IGFA rules, it certainly expects that only minor technical differences will be employed by anglers.

 Permits & Licenses

-Anglers must obtain an Alabama Saltwater Fishing License which can be purchased locally or online.
+Anglers must obtain a Mississippi Saltwater Fishing License which can be purchased locally or online.

-Boats must depart from Point Cadet Marina at 7am, and follow the DMR in the traditional parade down Casino Row.
+Boats must depart from Point Cadet Marina at 7am, and follow the DMR in the traditional boat parade down Casino Row.

 Weigh Station Hours

 Scales will be open 5:00-8:00pm on Thursday & Friday and 3:00-6:00pm on Saturday.
 All fish caught during the tournament must be weighed before scales close on Saturday night.
-Boat must be within the designated channel markers by 6:00pm on Saturday to have their fish weighed in.
+Boats must be within channel markers #34 to the East and inside #2 to the West by 6:00 pm.
 Scales will close immediately after the last fish weighed.
 All fish submitted at the weigh scales will be returned to the team or the team can donate their fish to charity.